F-bytes/FuyuanPlantsWorld/content/en/posts/_index.md

 ---
-title: "Essays"
+title: "Q&A"
-description: "A curated mix of technical essays and daily learnings."
+draft: "false"
+description: "General Q&A with our partners"
 ---

-# Essays
+# Q&A

-A curated mix of technical essays and daily learnings.
+General Q&A with our partners